|Search this site:|

 Flat Glass for Automotive and Transport

 Flat glass is an integral part of most automotive vehicles and is essential to Europe's transport industry.
 Flat glass is used to make windscreens, backlights, windows and sun roofs for a wide range of automobile and transport applications from cars to cruise ships and buses.
-At around fifteen to twenty percent of total flat glass production in volume, automotive glass is the second-largest area of application of float glass products (after the construction sector).
+At around 15% to 20% of total flat glass production in volume, automotive glass is the second largest area of application of float glass products (after the construction sector).

-Glass is used for the cabin in lorries to protect the driver against bad weather conditions.
-For this reason, heated windscreens and water repellent coatings have been developed for side windows, providing for an improved driver vision during bad weather externalities, such as rain, ice, fog and mud.
+Glass is used for the cabin in lorries to protect the driver from bad weather conditions.
+For this reason, heated windscreens and water repellent coatings have been developed for side windows, providing for improved driver vision during bad weather conditions such as rain, ice, fog and mud.

-Another important feature of the glass used in lorries is that it protects drivers against fatal accidents and is an integral part of a lorry's safety system.
+Another important feature of the glass used in lorries is that it protects drivers from fatal accidents and is an integral part of a lorry's safety system.
 Laminated glass is used not only for the windscreen, but increasingly also for side windows.
 It is more resistant to shock and prevents the body from being ejected and the cabin from being penetrated in the case of an accident.

 Glass also contributes significantly to the comfort of the cabin.
-Considering the size of the glazed surface of a truck, it is vital that the glass is engineered to withstand some of the solar radiation that heats up the inside of the vehicle.
+Given the size of the glazed surface of a truck, it is vital that the glass is engineered to withstand some of the solar radiation that heats up the inside of the vehicle.
 The glass - windscreen and sun roofs - can be tinted or applied with a thin transparent coating to absorb sun rays and to reduce UV transmission.
 The comfort of the cabin can also be enhanced by insulating glazing, consisting of two layers of glass separated by air or gas, thereby keeping the cold out.